blualg/m-ovito/doc/manual/reference/pipelines/modifiers/python_script.rst

 :guilabel:`Edit script` button.
 The editor window lets you change the source code for the user-defined modifier function, which initially consists of a few example statements.
 You should replace these statements with your own code, performing the computations or actions that are needed to solve your specific problem.
-See the :ref:`OVITO Scripting Reference <writing_custom_modifiers>` for further instructions on how to write user-defined modifier functions.
+See the :ref:`OVITO Python Reference <writing_custom_modifiers>` for further instructions on how to write user-defined modifier functions.
 Note that the Python function, which gets called by OVITO's data pipeline system, must be named ``modify()`` and have the signature shown in the example above.
 However, you are free to define additional helper functions in the same source file and invoke them as sub-routines from your main modifier function.